mgutz/nanoc3_blog/content/about.md

 ## About The Author

 My name is Mario Gutierrez aka `mgutz`.
-I like minimalist-styled blogs.
+I like minimal-styled blogs.

 Visit [my blog](http://mgutz.com)